The Strength in Weak Leaders | Jeffrey Eggers | TEDxBucharest

-Jeff Eggers is a senior policy advisor, security professional, executive coach, and leadership consultant with more than 20 years experience leading high-performing teams for the White House, Department of Defense, and US Navy.
-A trusted advisor to senior US government officials, Eggers served as President Obama’s Special Assistant for National Security Affairs, where he oversaw critical and sensitive aspects of US foreign and national security policy.
-Eggers is a passionate advocate for evolving models of leadership that take into account 21st century dynamics including generational clashes, rapidly advancing technologies, and shifting geopolitical forces.
-He believes that employees need to be empowered to make decisions in real time, and that teams operating with a powerful sense of purpose and empowered execution are most successful.
-Exclusively represented by Leading Authorities speakers bureau, Eggers explains why humble leadership is more important than heroic leadership, why leadership’s role is to cultivate rather than control, how a sense of “we” is the common thread amongst all high-performing teams—ranging from Formula One Racing to the Tokyo String Quartet to Navy SEALS—and why the most significant risk factors to a corporation are internal.
+As a senior policy advisor, security professional, and leadership consultant, Jeff Eggers leverages 20+ years of experience managing strategic efforts and leading high-stakes, high-performing teams during his time with the White House, Department of Defense, and the U.S. Navy.
+Exclusively represented by Leading Authorities speakers bureau, Eggers explains why humble leadership is more important than heroic leadership, why leadership’s role is to cultivate rather than control, how a sense of “we” is the common thread amongst all high-performing teams — ranging from Formula One Racing to the Tokyo String Quartet to Navy SEALS — and why the most significant risk factors to a corporation are internal.

-He is a Senior Fellow at the New America Foundation, an advisor for the Centre for Humanitarian Dialogue, a member of the NationSwell Council, and a board member of the Special Operations Fund, a non-profit that cares for and assists the families of special operations veterans killed in action.
+Research and Boards.
+Jeff was previously a Senior Fellow at the New America Foundation, conducting research on the intersection of behavioral science, organizational design, and complexity toward novel solutions that revitalize American prosperity through mitigation of cognitive error and more rational U.S. policy-making.
+In this role he has served as an expert witness to the Senate Armed Services Committee.
+He is also a member of the NationSwell Council, a forum for advancing innovative solutions to the most pressing challenges in America.
+Finally, Jeff is a board member of the Special Operations Fund, non-profit that cares for and assists the families of special operations veterans killed in action.

 Eggers looks at why humans have a “terrible track record of predicting conflict and change”—and how to better prepare for the accelerating effects of societal, technological, and business transformation—as well as what roles leadership and culture play in developing of winning teams.
-Jeff presents a roadmap for leadership in an unpredictable world and leaves audiences with a better understanding of where they are today and where they need to go to get ahead.
+Jeff present lessons from his national best-selling book Leaders: Myth and Reality and offers a roadmap for leadership in an unpredictable world and leaves audiences with a better understanding of where they are today and where they need to go to get ahead.

 Humility, Purpose, and the Myth of Heroic Leadership.
 We like to view great leaders as infallible heroes who operate above mistakes, bad calls, and distress.
 American culture is full of examples of this type of leader—there’s George Washington and Superman, to name a few.
 But according to Jeff Eggers, “heroic leadership” is a myth.
 In this talk, Eggers explains why it’s so important for leaders to not exist “above” those they lead, and why that sort of mindset actually promotes errors and confusion.
 Believing that “domineering leaders are an impediment to good decision-making,” Eggers explores why a “humble leadership” style that promotes humility, empowered employees, a team mentality, and a purpose-driven culture is the antidote to the myth of heroic leadership.